TRANSFER WITH EASE AT ST. THOMAS AQUINAS COLLEGE

-- Official Transcripts from all colleges or universities you attended, including your current institution.
-Please have them sent by the issuing institution directly to the Admissions office (unofficial transcripts are great for initial review).
+- Official Transcripts from all colleges or universities you attended and/or from which you’ve received credit, including your current institution.
+Please have them sent by the issuing institution directly to the Admissions Office.
+Unofficial transcripts are acceptable for review purposes but we will need official versions prior to the start of the semester.
 We want to know about your courses in progress as well.

-- If you have completed less than 30 college credits, we'll need an official high school transcript or a copy of GED report.
+- Official high school transcript or a copy of GED report.

-- SAT 1 or ACT scores if high school graduation was less than one year ago.
+- SAT and/or ACT scores, only if high school graduation was less than one year ago.

 Students who have attended a two-year college may transfer up to 70 credits and must complete at least 50 credits at St. Thomas.
 Up to 90 credits may be transferred from four year institutions and then at least 30 credits must be taken at St. Thomas Aquinas College.

-Phi Theta Kappa is the International Honor Society of the Two-Year College.
-St. Thomas Aquinas College will reward Phi Theta Kappa members with a special scholarship for Phi Theta Kappa members.
+Phi Theta Kappa is the International Honor Society of Two-Year Colleges.
 PTK members who meet admissions criteria, have maintained a minimum 3.5 GPA, and provide official documentation of PTK membership are considered for an additional scholarship at the time of acceptance.